DiZy/scrumboard-node/DEVELOPER_SETUP.md

 Download and install MongoDB from [here](https://www.mongodb.com/download-center).
 The latest version should work.

 ## Create a fork on Github
-Fork the [upstream project](https://github.com/DiZy/scrumboard-node) on Github so you have your own repository to make commits and create pull requests from.
+Fork the [upstream project](https://github.com/p-somers/scrumboard-node) on Github so you have your own repository to make commits and create pull requests from.

 ## Clone the fork
 Clone your new fork via `git`.

 ## Install dependencies
 Install the program's dependencies by running `npm install` in the directory you just cloned.
+NOTE FOR WINDOWS USERS: before doing this, see "Testing" below

 ## Set up IDE